lindeloev/mcp/README.md

   time_3    OK -0.2 -0.22 -0.38 -0.035    1   834
 ```

-`rhat` is the [Gelman-Rubin convergence diagnostic](https://www.rdocumentation.org/packages/coda/versions/0.19-3/topics/gelman.diag), `eff` is the [effective sample size](https://mc-stan.org/docs/2_18/reference-manual/effective-sample-size-section.html).
+`Rhat` is the rank-normalized split-Rhat convergence diagnostic; `ess_bulk` and `ess_tail` are the effective sample sizes for the bulk and tails of the posterior.
 You may also want to do a posterior predictive check using `pp_check(fit)`.

 `plot_pars(fit)` can be used to inspect the posteriors and convergence of all parameters.
 See the documentation of `plot_pars()` for many other plotting options.
 Here, we plot just the (population-level) change points.
 They often have "strange" posterior distributions, highlighting the need for a computational approach: